 More here: What to Eat at a Luau

 Something we always look forward to in Hawaii is the natural beauty, and the Island of Hawaii has it in abundance.
 I’ll let the photos speak for themselves, though photos can hardly do them justice!

 This one just has to take the cake for #1!
 This is truly a once-in-a-lifetime, one-of-a-kind experience.
 I don’t know if there is another place on Earth where you can see fresh lava flowing into the ocean and creating new land.
 I can’t recommend this activity enough!
 We took the sunrise tour, but they also offer sunset and midday tours as well.
 We went with Hawaiian Lava Boat Tours, and it was definitely one of the most memorable experiences of our lives so far!

 Check it out: How to Have an Unforgettable Lava Boat Tour

-Have you been to Hawaii’s Big Island?
+Have you been to the Island of Hawai’i?
 Is it on your list?
 Check out my Hawaiian Islands Page for everything you need to plan your trip!